wale-jojo/mcp-storage-server/docs/integrations.md

 ### Docker

 You can run the Storacha MCP Storage Server in a Docker container, which makes it easy to deploy across different environments without worrying about dependencies or configuration.
-It uses SSE mode by default.
+It uses SSE mode by default but can be configured to use REST mode.

 ### Building the Docker Image